Adjunct Instructor of English, History, Italian & Latin

 Returning to the States after many years abroad, he has more recently been teaching for the University of Kentucky (2003 to 2013); his courses there included elementary and advanced Latin; classical mythology, art, and literature; and a series of special topics classes in ancient warfare, geography, and culture.
 He was also the Director of Undergraduate Studies for the Classics Division of the Department of Modern and Classical Languages, Literatures, and Cultures.

 He has been teaching at Maryville College since November 2013.
 At the college he has worked in the ESL program, taught composition, literature, and western civilization classes, and served as Director of the Military Student Center.
+He also serves as a faculty adviser for the MC Student Veterans Association.
 In the fall of 2016 he was invited to develop and teach courses in Latin, which has now been reintroduced into the curriculum.
-He has a combined total of over 30 years of teaching at the college level.
+Similarly in the fall of 2018 he introduced elementary Italian into the college curriculum.
+He has a combined total of over 32 years of teaching at the college level.